fengxia41103/myblog/content/thoughts/imagination is life.md

 Then, when love strikes, when a picture of her and a life with her dangling in front of my mind, life is wonderful.
-So I think the argument is indeed correct &mash; that human is defined by its capacity to imagine, not by its capacity to take facts.
+So I think the argument is indeed correct &mdash; that human is defined by its capacity to imagine, not by its capacity to take facts.
 Old people don't have less life because they are old, but because they know more, they see more reality, and they put less weight to imagine.
 Not that